Last Updated on: 4th October 2023, 12:11 am

 One of the key factors that etched his name in the annals of NBA history is his extraordinary leaping ability; D.J.
 Stevens’ vertical leap is a staggering 46 inches.

-This places him in an elite league, surpassing the legendary Jordan in terms of jump height.
+This places him in an elite league, surpassing the legendary Jordan in jump height.

 Stevens has showcased some of the most breathtaking leaps during the NBA pre-draft combine, with his head almost reaching the rim, a feat that left spectators and fellow athletes in awe.